jgm/pandoc/man/man1/pandoc.1.md

     If `--strict` is specified, *references* is used regardless of the presence of this option.

+\--id-prefix*=string*
+:   Specify a prefix to be added to all automatically generated identifiers
+    in HTML output.
+This is useful for preventing duplicate identifiers when generating fragments to be included in other pages.

 \--indented-code-classes*=classes*
 :   Specify classes to use for indented code blocks--for example,
     `perl,numberLines` or `haskell`.
 Multiple classes may be separated